evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## os.environ["OPENAI_API_KEY"] = "YOUR KEY"
 ```

-To illustrate, let's create a prompt to ask the LLM to judge if the provided response are concise.
+To illustrate, let's create a prompt to ask the LLM to judge if the provided responses are concise.

 ```python
 conciseness_prompt = """